gregnordin/notes_to_self/Blender/notes-Blender.md

 # Saturday, 2021-10-02

+## Continue code development

 File: `211001_dev_animation_classes.py`

 - Mixin for growth in z direction
 - Create `timings` dict and refactor code
+- Add **kwargs to make layer function arguments so can pass dict with more parameters than needed to make code easier to implement

 ## Next: